Tunable Thin Elasto-Drops: Materials methods

 \subsection{Experimental setup}

-We have fabricated elasto-drops of an initial external diameter of $D_0=42$ mm and three different thicknesses $h_0=59.2~\mathrm{\mu m},~125.5~\mathrm{\mu m}$ and $185.5~\mathrm{\mu m}$.
-Thickness values are first estimated from the total capsule mass, measured via precise weighting, and independently validated using white-light colorimetric interferometry.
 The elasto-drop, filled up with water, is placed at the center of a water tank of dimension $250\times 250 \times 200~\mathrm{mm^3}$, as is shown in Figure~\ref{fig:Sketch}(a).
 A needle of 1 mm in diameter and 117 mm in length is used to hold the elasto-drop in place.
 The top of the shell is pierced by the lower tip of a needle and sealed with elastomer, allowing for rapid variation of the liquid volume inside the elasto-drop by injecting or extracting water with a syringe.
 We are thus able to control the hydrostatic pressure $\Delta P$ inside the shell.
-This pressure due to the inflation can be further associated to the hoop stress $\sigma_\theta$ by $\Delta P= 2h/R \sigma_\theta$ where $\theta$ refers to the zenith angle~\cite{ross2021mechanics}.
+This pressure due to the inflation can be further associated to the hoop stress $\sigma_\theta$ by $\Delta P= 2h/R \sigma_\theta$~\cite{ross2021mechanics}~\reponse{(Fig.~\ref{fig:Sketch}(b))}.

 For spherical elasto-drop inflation, the shell undergoes an a uniform and isotropic deformation (equibiaxial), the tangential strain in the circumferential direction can be simply associated by the radius variation with respect to the initial radius $\varepsilon = (R-R_0)/R$.
 In our experimental investigations, the elasto-drops were inflated at ten discrete strain increments, spanning a tangential strain from 0 to approximately $\varepsilon\approx 30\%$.
 Under this weak deformation regime, we expect that the stress remains linearly proportional to the strain $\sigma_\theta=E/(1-\nu)\varepsilon$~\cite{landau2012theory}.